Generic Feasibility Assessment

 GFA has been applied to several advanced reactor systems, and was deployed most recently to assess Small Modular Reactors (SMRs) as part of the 2016 Independent Techno-Economic Assessment (TEA) of SMRs for the Department of Energy and Climate Change.
 The final report was supported by an extensive literature review of the subject area.

 The 2016 GFA tool is available here, and has been transferred from its original format to this openly available browser version which we hope is more accessible to users.
-An update to the content is expected in Autumn 2025, followed by ongoing regular updates.
-Until then, be aware that some assessments may be outdated, and terminology may have moved on slightly since 2016.
+GFA was updated in June 2026.
+Those interested in comparisons with the 2016 GFA should be aware that some assessments may be outdated, and some terminology has moved on since 2016.